 Give yourself a decent amount of time to ponder, re-read, pray & write out your own questions as well as any discoveries you make.
-Further research using online resources like biblehub's interlinear function (for finding precise word meanings) bible project videos, or commentaries are a great secondary way to discover additional info about the author, their audience, context, & the text's language. bible project videos, or commentaries are a great substitute for the primary call to ponder the text ourselves.
+Further research using online resources like biblehub's interlinear function (for finding precise word meanings) bible project videos, or commentaries are a great secondary way to discover additional info about the author, their audience, context, & the text's language.
+But these aren't a substitute for the primary call to ponder the text ourselves.